Terrytoons: Changing hands

 The studio was sold outright by the retiring Paul Terry to CBS in 1955, but 20th Century Fox (TCF) continued distribution.
 The deal closed the following year in 1956, and it became a division of the CBS Films subsidiary.
-Later, in 1957 CBS put it under the management of UPA alumnus Gene Deitch, who had to work with even lower budgets.
+Later, in 1957 CBS put it under the management of UPA alumni Gene Deitch, who had to work with even lower budgets.

-Deitch's most notable works at the studio were the Tom Terrific cartoon segments for the Captain Kangaroo television show.
-He also introduced a number of new characters, such as Sidney the Elephant, Gaston Le Crayon, John Doormat, and Clint Clobber.
+Deitch significantly shifted the studio's direction away from its roots and instead focused on a style more reminiscent to UPA's cartoons.
+His most notable works at the studio were the Tom Terrific cartoon segments for the Captain Kangaroo television show.
+He also discontinued the Mighty Mouse and Heckle and Jeckle cartoons to instead put focus a number of new characters, such as Sidney the Elephant, Gaston Le Crayon, John Doormat, and Clint Clobber.
+One of Deitch's Sidney cartoon, Sidney's Family Tree, would be nominated for an Academy award in 1958.

 Before Deitch was fired in 1959, Bill Weiss took complete control of the studio.
 Under his supervision, Heckle and Jeckle and Mighty Mouse went back into production.
 Besides the three core directors of the Terry era who were still involved as animators and directors, two Famous Studios stalwarts joined the crew, Dave Tendlar and Martin Taras.
 Other new theatrical cartoon series included Hector Heathcote, Luno and Hashimoto San.
 The studio also began producing the Deputy Dawg series for television in 1959.
 Another television production for the Captain Kangaroo show was The Adventures of Lariat Sam, which was written in part by Gene Wood, who would later become the announcer for several TV gameshows including Family Feud.

 Phil Scheib continued as the studio's musical director through the mid-1960s when he was replaced by Jim Timmens and Elliott Lawrence.

-The best-known talent at Terrytoons in the 1960s was animator/director/producer Ralph Bakshi, who started with Terrytoons in the 1950s as an opaquer, and eventually helmed the Mighty Heroes series.
+The best-known talent at Terrytoons in the 1960s was animator/director/producer Ralph Bakshi.
+Bakshi started his career in Terrytoons in the 1950s as an opaquer, but would climb the ranks and eventually helmed the Mighty Heroes series, as well as a series of cartoons starring his creation Sad Cat.
 Bakshi left Terrytoons in 1967 for Paramount's own cartoon studio, which closed its cartoon unit later that year.
-He would later go on to produce Mighty Mouse: The New Adventures for television in 1987, which was also produced by John Kricfalusi of Ren & Stimpy fame.
+He would later go on to produce Mighty Mouse: The New Adventures for television in 1987, which was also produced by future Ren & Stimpy creator John Kricfalusi.